shubhamsLinesOfCode/Student-Registration-System/README.md

 - Fill out the registration form with the student's details.
 - Click the "Add Student" button to register the student.
 - The student will appear in the table below.
-- Click "Edit" to modify a student's information or "Delete" to remove a student from the list.
+- Click "Edit" to Update a student's information or "Delete" to remove a student from the list.

 ## Contribution